GeoCat/qgis-bridge-plugin/docs/source/publish.rst

 .. warning::    **It is currently not possible to add layers to an existing workspace.**

-                Each time you publish layers to an existing GeoServer workspace, all data in that workspace will be removed.
+                Each time you publish layers to a GeoServer workspace that already exists, that workspace will be purged and recreated.
                 |short_name| will warn you if this is about to happen:

                 .. image:: ./img/publish_workspace_warning.png